farzanyazdanjou/coconut-open-api-js/README.md

 Set the page offset which you want to view.

+- `physical()`

+Set a filter which will tell the API to return only non-virtual locations.

 - `providing(services: number | number[] | string | string[])`

 Set a filter which will tell the API to return locations where the supplied service identifier(s) is / are assigned.